cipher813/McMahon_Metis/Project_1/README.md

-# Brian's Data Space

-## Project 1: Analyzing NYC MTA subway and demographic data to optimize street team deployment
+# Project 1: Analyzing NYC MTA subway and demographic data to optimize street team deployment
 19 January 2018

 ### Problem Statement

-[to add]
+At the request of Women Tech Women Yes (WTWY), an NYC-based non-profit focused on promoting women in tech, our team has been tasked with optimizing the deployment of WTWY street teams to subway stations to raise awareness of an upcoming summer gala that WTWY would like to promote.
+Street team deployment optimization is to be done via analysis of NYC MTA subway traffic data as well as demographic data on the population in proximity to these stations.

 ### Summary
 During the four days of the first week (due to MLK Jr. Day) of Metis' Winter Data Science Bootcamp 2018, we were tasked with optimizing deployment of a street team to raise awareness of a summer gala for Women Tech Women Yes (WTWY) in New York City.